loadsys/CakePHP-Skeleton/README.md

 The bootstrap file takes care of installing dependencies.
 After this process, the project should be available at http://localhost:8080/.

-@TODO: Modify puphpet provisioning to run `bin/migrations` and `bin/cake SeedShell.seed fill vagrant`.
-Maybe create a wrapper script like `bin/vagrant-provision` to bundle all this up?
-Put a "caller" script into `puphpet/files/exec-{once|always}/` to get it to run.

 @TODO: Add a vagrant shutdown script to automatically call `bin/db-backup`, which will save a zipped. sql file in the shared folder under `backups/`.